-Perhaps you are hoping manage your day to day workload better but are unsure how else CAFM software may benefit your organisation to make the shift.
+Perhaps you are hoping to manage your day to day workload better, but are unsure how CAFM software may benefit your organisation to make the shift.
 Making the transition from paper to portal can be a daunting step, but it’s easier than you think!

 We recently did a webinar on the benefits of CAFM software and below are some highlights of the benefits you can expect from introducing software to your day to day tasks.